Parents with children under the age of 18 should strongly consider naming a guardian.

 When parents nominate a guardian in their estate planning documents, the Judge will generally go along with the parent’s wishes.

-8 Steps to help you choose a Guardian for minor children
+8 Considerations to help you choose a Guardian for minor children

 There is no requirement in California that the guardian be a relative of parents or children.
 Therefore, parents should look to everyone they know.